-To ensure full preparation and utilization of resources for NCLEX-RN® planning, all students are required to complete an ATI Student Achievement Portfolio (SAP) prior to graduation (end of program) starting in Fall 2023 (incoming cohort APNURS students only).
-The portfolio work is intended to afford students additional resources and opportunities to prepare for NCLEX-RN® outside of scheduled nursing course time and in addition to learned concepts and content across the WCC Nursing Program.
+To ensure full preparation and utilization of resources to promote students' success in the nursing program and maximize the use of ATI® resources NCLEX-RN® planning, all students are required to complete the ATI Student Achievement Portfolio (SAP) prior to graduation (end of program) starting in Fall 2023.
+The portfolio work is intended to afford students additional resources and opportunities to prepare for NCLEX-RN® and promote course and program success outside of scheduled nursing course time and in addition to learned concepts and content across the WCC Nursing Program.
+Students are highly recommended to complete all additional ATI Content Mastery Series (CMS) exams and modules; the additional exams and modules are not required to be completed with submission of the ATI SAP prior to graduation.
+Students who complete the ATI SAP with all exams and modules will receive an entry into the NCLEX expense reimbursement raffle.

-- The resources utilized are part of the ATI package purchased each semester in the program and will fulfill the requirements of full portfolio completion. - Students can schedule proctoring of defined Content Mastery Series (CMS) exams (below) and modules (below) on their time and is not part of course time. - All graduating APNURS (Nursing, Registered) and APNURL (Nursing, LPN to RN) track students are required to have the portfolio completed by the end of the program (ie. NUR 288). - The ATI SAP is to be completed by Week 12 of the final semester (ie. NUR 288) and submitted via Blackboard in the Cohort Nursing Graduates site as assigned. - Failure to complete the portfolio by this deadline can result in delay of certificate completion at the end of the program for NCLEX-RN® testing authorization by the WCC Nursing Program. - Please reach out the Nursing Department Chair and/or Nursing Program Quality (NPQM) Manager for further questions/clarifications.
+- The resources utilized are part of the ATI package purchased each semester in the program and will fulfill the requirements of full portfolio completion. - Students can schedule proctoring of defined Content Mastery Series (CMS) exams (below) and modules (below) on their time outside of course time. - All graduating APNURS (Nursing, Registered) and APNURL (Nursing, LPN to RN) track students are required to have the portfolio completed by the end of the program (i.e., NUR 288). - The ATI SAP is to be completed by Week 12 of the final semester (i.e., NUR 288) and submitted via the Learning Management System (LMS) in the Cohort LMS site as assigned. - Failure to complete the portfolio by this deadline can result in the delay of certificate completion at the end of the program for NCLEX-RN® testing authorization by the WCC Nursing Program. - Please reach out to the Nursing Department Chair and/or Nursing Program Quality (NPQM) Manager for further questions/clarifications.